Meet the Team

 For the past 4 years Katie has been a Senior Leader of Learning with a specialism in embedding new technologies in the classroom and creative approaches to learning.
 Katie has spoken at national events such as BETT and ICT in Education and international events such as the Finnish Board of Education’s conference in Helsinki 2014 where Katie was invited to share her experiences of developing the use of mobile technology to support learning.
 Katie creates and implements the Wildern School staff CPD programme called Wildern Genius working with colleagues to deliver bespoke training and tailor made CPD.

-English Tutor and Chair of the Quality Assurance Committee
+Chair of the Quality Assurance Committee

 Computing and ICT Tutor